 The injuries helped limit Parkinson to playing just 20 of a possible 33 regular-season games the past two years, and often playing sparingly – he has 186 snap counts in his NFL career and seven catches for 49 yards.

-And Parkinson is third on the depth chart at tight end behind two other players Seattle has invested in heavily – Noah Fant and Will Dissly.
-Seattle acquired Fant from Denver in the Russell Wilson trade and then picked up his option for the 2023 season due to pay him $6.85 million.
+Parkinson is third on the depth chart at tight end behind two players Seattle has invested in heavily – Noah Fant and Will Dissly.
+Seattle acquired Fant from Denver in the Russell Wilson trade and picked up his option for the 2023 season due to pay him $6.85 million.
 Seattle also re-signed Dissly in March to a three-year deal worth up to $24 million.
-Those two deals are the main reason Seattle currently is sixth in spending on tight ends for the 2023 season among all NFL teams at just over $18 million.
+Those two deals are the main reason Seattle is sixth in spending on tight ends for the 2023 season among all NFL teams at just over $18 million.

 “The group of guys right now that can do a little bit of everything,” Waldron said, promising Seattle will find ways to get all three on the field regularly.
 “So the more tight ends can do, the more chances we can move them around and not necessarily just have to line them up in a static inline position and give them a chance to move around and present different looks for a defense.”